 If you have a family, it’s likely that your grocery budget is one of your biggest household expenses.
-But I promise that it doesn’t have to be that way!
+I promise you that it doesn’t have to be that way though!
 There are a variety of simple steps you can take to save money on groceries each time you visit the store.
 With these easy tips, you’ll be able to save money on groceries without coupons and slash your family’s grocery bill in no time.

 Let’s start learning to save money on groceries by “making a plan”.